Application Installation Status Report

 $htmlContent | Out-File -FilePath $htmlPath -Encoding UTF8

-Write-Information "✓ HTML report saved: $htmlPath" -InformationAction Continue
+Write-Output "✓ HTML report saved: $htmlPath"

 if ($OpenReport) {